bcgov/networkpolicy-migration-workshop/README.md

 ## Testing

-Test connectivity by opening a remote shell `oc rsh pod-name-here` to each pod then use the simple shell command show below:
+Test connectivity by opening a remote shell `oc rsh pod-name-here` to each pod then use the simple shell command shown below:

 ```console
 timeout 5 bash -c "</dev/tcp/api/8080"; echo $?